ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 - Content scheduler, which allows you to establish the future of the content and use events to have a living front application, even when the editorial team is absent or reduced.
 This way, visitors can discover new content at midnight, during weekends or vacations.
 A calendar summarises those scheduled content events.
-Like everything in the Back Office, the calendar is extendable: you can add an event source to coordinate content events with other company events.
+Like everything in the back office, the calendar is extendable: you can add an event source to coordinate content events with other company events.

 #### Many ways to structure and organize content